alaindanet/indirect_facilitation_model/README.md

     - [ ] See [here](https://stackoverflow.com/a/23863893/5968131)
 - [x] Compare the effect of dispersal, facilitation strength, paturâge, aridité on clustering
 - [ ] Document functions
-- [ ] Check if simulations have reached stability
+- [x] Check if simulations have reached stability
     - [x] Implementation of a custom solver ("lsodar")
-    - [ ] Increase precision of the criterion [see here](https://stackoverflow.com/questions/5802592/dealing-with-very-small-numbers-in-r?rq=1)
+    - [x] Test the implementation

 ## Objectives